 The bad weather will impact our profits.

 Some of you may be surprised that this is even worth discussing, since this verbal use of impact is so common and well-established.
 But not everyone agrees.
-The American Heritage Dictionary (AHD) includes reports from its “usage panel”, a group made up of “200 prominent scholars, creative writers, journalists, diplomats, and others in occupations requiring mastery of language”.
+The American Heritage Dictionary (AHD) includes reports from its “usage panel”, a group made up of “200 prominent scholars, creative writing experts, journalists, diplomats, and others in occupations requiring mastery of language”.
 And these “experts” are overwhelmingly hostile to this use of impact:

 In our 2001 survey, 85 percent of the Panel rejected the intransitive use in the sentence These policies are impacting on our ability to achieve success, and 80 percent rejected the transitive use in the sentence The court ruling will impact the education of minority students.